laidbackware/laidbackware.github.io/docs/cloud-foundry/bosh/run-pre-start-commands.md

 #### Connect to the Bosh Director via Opsman proxy

-Export the Bosh variables in the shell session, including the Opsman SSH key for proxying buy running, substituting in the path to the opsman SSH private key:
+Export the Bosh variables in the shell session, including the Opsman SSH key for proxying buy running, substituting in the path to the Opsman SSH private key:

 ```sh
 eval "$(om bosh-env --ssh-private-key=<path-to-opsman-ssh-key>)"